Lily010304/Lily010304/README.md

 ## 📁 Projects

-You can check this repository for a collection of my projects.
-These projects reflect my journey in data analysis, computer vision, AI, cybersecurity, and more.
-I love working on real-world problem-solving projects to strengthen my skills and contribute meaningfully.
+You can check my repositories for a collection of my projects.
+These projects reflect my journey in data analysis.

 ## 🤝 Connect with Me